MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-responsive-tabs-for-teams-mobile.md

 <summary><b>Task boarding apps</b></summary>

-You can understand how plan responsive tabs for task boarding apps on Teams mobile platform.
+You can understand how to plan responsive tabs for task boarding apps on Teams mobile platform.

 **Consumption**